 - Follow-through on indicated surveillance (the prevention lever that matters)

-The overlooked opportunity: turn tele-genetic counseling into a claims-prevention engine
+The real opportunity: turn tele-genetic counseling into a claims-prevention engine

-Tele-genetic counseling is one of the few benefit components that can genuinely move an employer from reactive spending to proactive risk management-if you implement it as a pathway with guardrails.
+Tele-genetic counseling is one of the few benefits that can genuinely move an employer from reactive spending to proactive risk management—if you implement it as a pathway with guardrails.

-When it’s integrated properly, it can function as a controlled front door for high-impact prevention and care navigation, rather than a standalone vendor that generates activity without accountability.
+Integrated properly, it functions as a controlled front door for high-impact prevention and care navigation—not a standalone vendor that generates activity without accountability.

-If you want this benefit to work in the real world-not just on a slide-ask these questions before you renew or buy:
+If you want this benefit to work—not just on a slide—ask these before renewing or buying:

 - Lab routing: Which labs do you route to by default, and can routing be constrained to our contracted labs?